Government of Nagaland

-The Government of Nagaland also known as the State Government of Nagaland, or locally as State Government, is the governing authority of the India state of Nagaland and its 16 districts.
+The Government of Nagaland also known as the State Government of Nagaland, or locally as State Government, is the governing authority of the Indian state of Nagaland and its 17 districts.
 It consists of an executive, led by the Governor of Nagaland, a judiciary and a legislative branch.
-Kohima is the capital of Nagaland, and houses the Vidhan Sabha (Legislative Assembly) and the secretariat.
+Kohima is the capital of Nagaland, and houses the Vidhan Sabha (Legislative Assembly) and the Secretariat.

 Executive

 Like other states in India, the head of state of Nagaland is the Governor, appointed by the President of India on the advice of the Central government.
 His or her post is largely ceremonial.
 The Chief Minister is the head of government and is vested with most of the executive powers.
 The Nagaland State Government declared the year, 2016 as the 'Year of the Construction Workers'.